caltechlibrary/epxml_to_datacite/README.md

 You can use Eprints ids (e.g. 82938) to download Eprints xml files by adding a `-ids` option to any command.
 This requires eputil to be installed on your local systems.

+Alternativly, you can provide a tsv file, where the first column is the Eprints id using the `-id_file` option

 ## Using caltech_thesis.py

 Download .xml files from thesis.library.caltech.edu/rest/eprint/1234.xml and put